XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Data Transmission Notes

-All data larger than 1 byte is transmitted using big-endian mode.
-Sample data in the protocol is represented in hexadecimal.
+All multi-byte data uses big-endian transmission.
+Example data in protocol is shown in hexadecimal.

 1.3 Communication Mechanism¶